-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lawn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Lawn isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lawn are a mix of both white- and blue-collar jobs.
 Overall, Lawn is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Lawn who work in sales jobs (13.11%), office and administrative support (12.02%), and food service (12.02%).

 Because of many things, Lawn is a great place for families with children to consider.
 First of all, many other families with children live here, making Lawn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lawn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lawn’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.